CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 will be equal to the sheetIsOpen set, the onOpenChange will be equal to sheetIsOpen, and the sheet will receive a new property of onSubmitSuccess that will be a function to set the sheet open state as false, and in the end, call this function when the form submits

+## ACID Transactions

+ACID transactions are operations in our db that ensure reliability and consistency, even in the face of errors, power failures, or other problems.
+The acronym stands for atomicity, consistency, isolation and durability.

+In terms of security, a relational DB is better than a non relational one, such as MongoDB, because MongoDB, for example, has been trying to take a piece of this security that a relational one has by implementing reliable and consistent transactions, and try to bring these for the non-relational ecosystem, but it is not yet as functional as desired.

+### What is a transaction?

+Let's take our use case as an example:

+      When we create a sale, we are basically:
+         1. Creating the sale
+         2. For each product, we are creating a saleProduct in our db
+         3. Updating the product stock

+      But what will happen if we create the sale, create the sale product, but the final query that updates the stock fails?

+      In this case, we would have our sale product, but we wouldn't have updated the stock, or, if for any reason, the sale and the sale product creation fails, but, the stock is updated?

+      Even though we are awaiting these things to resolve to continue to the next step, this things can eventually happen to us.
+Therefore, we'll notice that those transactions are not fully reliable.
+When we want to ensure that many ope rations are executed in conjunction and we'll only implement all if they are successfully executed, we will use transactions for this.
+If anything goes wrong inside a transaction, everything will be reverted.

+      To do so, we'll wrap all the db calls in that create sale action, with a $db.transaction(async (trx) => {
+         /* code */
+      })

+      and everywhere we call the db, we'll reference it with the trx argument, which refers to a transactions object that allows multiple db operations in an "atomic way".
+The function trx is essential to ensure that, in scenarios where we execute many operations, that these operations are treated in a consistent way and followed by a collective commit or rollback.